openemr/openemr-devops/docker-images/mysql-xtrabackup/README.md

   * Do you need to copy the backup files into the instance? `cd $(docker volume inspect <volume_name> | jq -r ".[0].Mountpoint")` to visit the volume on the host.
   * Call `/root/xrecovery.sh` by itself or with a specific backup's `-info.log` file.
+    * `-m <memory_pool>` will set XtraBackup's allowed allocation, given as `750M` or `2.5G`.
   * `xrecovery.sh` will determine if it's loading a full or incremental backup, construct a chain of incrementals to backtrack to a full backup if required, apply all required backups, and restart the docker to complete the alterations to the local MySQL datadir.

+#### Low Memory Users

+If the backup process fails citing problems with open files, and you have less than a gigabyte of memory in total, try launching `xrecovery.sh` with an `-m` option like `125M` or even `25M`.

 ### Administration